jason-kerney/blog/_posts/2021/2021-08-13-change-of-role-ritual.md

 ## Hierarchical Power

 This change is even more tricky if there is a change in assigned hierarchical power related to the new role.
-A peer who becomes a boss or a boss that becomes a peer are particular for causing people to feel discomfort as they learn their new role.
+A peer who becomes a boss, or a boss that becomes a peer, particularly cause people to feel discomfort as they learn their new role.

 Special attention needs to be given to providing an individual the means to navigate this new relationship in a structured and safe way.
 What are the new expected norms around these new relationships?